-By way of comparison, Support Staff employees, represented by their unions in an effective manner, are receiving in retirement a full household medical coverage.
+By way of comparison, Support Staff employees, represented by their unions in an effective manner, are receiving in retirement a full medical coverage, for their entire household.

-Also by way of comparison, the support levels provided by peer institutions to their retirees are higher, and often substantially so.
-For a current retired Office with 20 years of service and a spouse, Columbia contributes \$330.
-Harvard contributes \$9,744.
-Harvard contributes 80% of medical insurance, while Columbia covers 4.2% of high-end plans comparable to its old ones.
-Harvard provides spouses with equal coverage, while Columbia offers them only one half of an already much smaller number.
-And in 2023, Harvard provides its support to almost all of its retired Officers while Columbia extends it to only about 22% of current retirees.
+Also by way of comparison, the support levels provided by many peer institutions to their retirees are higher, and often substantially so.
+For a retired Office with 20 years of service and a spouse, Columbia contributes \$330, while Harvard provides \$9,744, and NYU, going forward, \$3,391, (Also, Harvard and NYU provide their support to almost all of their retired eligible Officers, while Columbia extends it to only about 22% of current retired Officers, namely those who were still on the Columbia plans in 2022.)